kubeshop/botkube-docs/content/_index.md

   <div class="rightimage">
     <h1>Monitor</h1>
     <ul>
-      <li>BotKube watches Kubernetes resources and sends a notification to the Slack channel if any event occurs for example a ImagePullBackOff error.</li>
+      <li>BotKube watches Kubernetes resources and sends a notification to the channel if any event occurs for example a ImagePullBackOff error.</li>
       <li>You can customize the objects and level of events you want to get from Kubernetes cluster.</li>
       <li>You can turn on/off notifications simply by sending a message to @BotKube</li>
     </ul>